YoussefSoliman96/game-world/README.md

 [Live Demo](https://gameworld-v2.vercel.app/)

-GameHub is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+Game World is a video game discovery web app that helps you find new and interesting games to play.
+With Game World, you can search for games by platform, genre, and more.

 ## Table of content: